manojgayala/POPL1/Functions.md

 ## Functions in Tureasy

-### Examples which conform
+### Functions in Tureasy

-1) Structure of  function is as below in Tureasy
+Structure of  function is as below in Tureasy
 ```c
 $function_name() << data_type_of_return_value        ~ '$' signifies the start of a function
    statements;
    return value; (if the return type is not void)
 %                                                    ~ '%' signifies end of  function
 ```

+### Pass by value and reference

-2) In tueasy variables can be passed by reference or by value
+In tueasy variables can be passed by reference or by value
 ```c
 $function (string a) << void
    a = "I am in function";